It was when Albert backed the car into the driveway and turned off the engine that he got stuck.

 Albert opened the door a crack.
 The policeman opened it wide and leant in and placed a hand on the back of the seat.

 “Mr Bateman, your wife called and needs our assistance in getting you in the house.”

 Albert noticed that a man in a dressing gown had appeared on the other side of the road.
-Terry Bramble, he could tell by the bald pate which despite the street tree reflected the light above.
+Terry Bramble, he could tell by the bald pate which, despite the street tree he stood beneath, reflected the light above.
 Behind him, also in a robe, was his wife, June.
 They were nice people, good neighbours.
 Friendly.
 They always said hello in the street, and attended the street party that Carol from number 7 had organised last Christmas.
 Nosey Carol, that’s what Ursula called her.

 Albert said to the police officer, “Can I ask you to turn off your lights?
 They are disturbing my sight of the stars.”

 The policeman sighed and removed his bulk from the car.
 Albert did not close the door.
 When the policeman returned Albert said, “Thank you.”

 The officer resumed his half in – half out stance.

 “Albert, we need you to go into your house,” he said.

 “I understand,” said Albert, and looked up at the sky.
 “I’ve been studying the sky,” he added.

 “So Mrs Bateman tells me,” said the policeman.